jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # General enhancements

-## Our BUILD & DEPLOY and TRACK & PLAN features are now Bluemix Add-Ons to provide
-for a better integrated Bluemix experience.
+## Our BUILD & DEPLOY and TRACK & PLAN features are now Bluemix Add-Ons to provide a better integrated Bluemix experience

 The Track & Plan Add-On provides a listing of your IDS projects and their member count, visibility, and whether or not the TRACK & PLAN capability is enabled.